k8s-school/pid2pod/README.md

 # pid2pod

-Display (Namespace, Pod, Container, Primary PID) from a host PID, fails if the target process is running on host
+Retrieve and display Pod and Container from a host PID, fails if the target process is running on host

 ## Pre-requisites